Unofficial translation provided for information purposes.

 - Individual professionals or entrepreneurs, understanding as such those individuals who provide, on their own behalf, business or professional services.

-- Obliged subjects listed in article 2.1 (i) to (u), both inclusive, of Law 10/2010 of 28 April that, including agents, employ fewer than 10 persons and whose annual turnover or total annual balance does not exceed EUR 2 million, provided they are not part of a business group that exceeds these figures.
+- Insurance brokers and obliged subjects listed in article 2.1 (i) to (u), both inclusive, of Law 10/2010 of 28 April that, including agents, employ fewer than 10 persons and whose annual turnover or total annual balance does not exceed EUR 2 million, provided they are not part of a business group that exceeds these figures.

 - Obliged subjects listed in article 2.1 (v) to (y), both inclusive, of Law 10/2010 of 28 April (foundations, associations, professional dealers in goods under the terms set out in article 38 of Law 10/2010 of 28 April and managers of payment systems, clearing systems and those for the settlement of securities and financial derivatives, as well as managers of credit or debit cards issued by other entities, among others).

 Is there any public registry of external experts?
 How can I know whether the person offering their services as an external expert is so and complies with the conditions set forth in Law 10/2010 of 28 April?